-Paint your ring fingernail for your "something blue" #Fashion Advice#nails#something blue#steal-this-idea June 29 | Catherine Clark bijouxandbits Photo by Crimson and Clover Photography If you've decided to honor the "something blue" tradition, you don't have to look further than your fingertips.
+Paint your ring fingernail for your "something blue" #Fashion Advice#nails#something blue#steal-this-idea Updated Jan 13 2017 (Posted Jun 29 2012) Catherine Clark bijouxandbits Photo by Crimson and Clover Photography If you've decided to honor the "something blue" tradition, you don't have to look further than your fingertips.
 What better place to feature that little tradition than on your ring finger?
 Whitney wore a soft pink on the other nine fingers, but on that special digit a little blue went a long way.
 If you're jonesing for more, Crimson and Clover Photography has a sneak peek of Whitney and Marcus' first look.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Last minute sandal flats for your summer wedding NEXT Offbeat Brides make their own customized Mixbooks and LOVE IT Show/Hide comments [ 7 ] Gah!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Last minute sandal flats for your summer wedding NEXT Offbeat Brides make their own customized Mixbooks and LOVE IT Show/Hide comments [ 7 ] Gah!
 I'm going to have to stop following this site now that I'm married.
 I love this idea, and kicking myself for not thinking of it!
-4 agree Reply Come on over to Offbeat Home, where the great ideas are all things you can still do!
-7 agree Reply Don't feel bad I still peep in from time to time too.
-I just love the amazing stories and beautiful inspiration plus you never know you can always do a renewal eventually… 😉 1 agrees Reply So Stealing this Idea!!
-Love it!! =D 2 agree Reply Yes!
+Reply Come on over to Offbeat Home, where the great ideas are all things you can still do!
+Reply Don't feel bad I still peep in from time to time too.
+I just love the amazing stories and beautiful inspiration plus you never know you can always do a renewal eventually… 😉 Reply So Stealing this Idea!!
+Love it!! =D Reply Yes!
 That's so cute!!
 Reply Thank you, Thank you, Thank you!
 This has helped me so much… Off beat Bride does it again!
 Reply Ummmmm, I guess things have changed.
 If you had only one nail painted a different color in the relatively recent past, that used to mean that you were gay or bi.
 I guess now everyone is doing it?
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.